-Ishqbaaz REDUX Is Best Gift To The Fans, The Writer Promises Lot Of Drama, Surprises & Romance!
+Ishqbaaz REDUX Is The Best Gift To The Fans, The Writer Promises Lot Of Drama, Surprises & Romance!

 "They have been playing it for two years and were practically living that characters.
 Hats off to them and the entire team for pulling it off.
 I can't imagine anyone else.
 For me, Ishqbaaz is like this perfect painting right now.
 I can't imagine anyone doing anything else.

-The Writer Promises Lot Of Drama, Surprises & Romance!
+The Writer Promises A Lot Of Drama, Surprises & Romance!

 The writer was quoted by the entertainment portal as saying, "We have tried to give them a new love story.
 I think that is the best gift we could given them (on their 2 years anniversary).
 There is going to be a lot of romance but this time the chemistry will be different.
 Because we don't want to repeat the same thing.
 This time, the attraction will be of a different kind followed by lots of drama and lots of surprises."